Peter Forman

-Peter Forman (born April 28, 1958, in Plymouth, Massachusetts) is president and CEO of the South Shore (MA) Chamber of Commerce.
-He was formerly an American politician who served as a member of the Massachusetts House of Representatives, Sheriff of Plymouth County, Massachusetts, and as a member of the Paul Celucci and Jane M. Swift administrations.
+Peter Forman (born April 28, 1958, in Plymouth, Massachusetts) is an American former politician who served as a member of the Massachusetts House of Representatives, Sheriff of Plymouth County, Massachusetts, and as a member of the Paul Celucci and Jane M. Swift administrations.

 Massachusetts House of Representatives

 Forman represented the 1st Plymouth District in the Massachusetts House of Representatives from 1981 to 1995.
 He was the minority whip from 1989 to 1991 and in 1991 succeeded the departing Steven Pierce as House Minority Leader.
 Forman was a candidate for Secretary of the Commonwealth of Massachusetts in 1994, but lost in the Republican primary to State Senator Arthur E. Chase.

 Sheriff of Plymouth County

 On November 21, 1994, Forman was appointed by Governor William Weld to serve as Plymouth County Sheriff.
 In 1996 he defeated Patricia Lawton in a special election to finish the term of former sheriff Peter Flynn.
 He was elected to his first full term in 1998; defeating Halifax Selectman Troy Garron.
 Forman resigned as sheriff less than a year later to join the Cellucci administration.